 SICMAA aims to create an environment in which Cambodians, Laotians, Vietnamese and Chinese from Cambodia, Laos and Vietnam work together to achieve their common goals.
 SICMAA also works to improve Indo-Chinese people’s conditions and equal participation in Australian society.

 For further information on SICMAA and its services, view their website here.

-VASS is a state-wide key service provider with specialist expertise and knowledge in working with communities from Arabic-speaking backgrounds and advocating on their behalf.
+VASS is a state-wide key service provider with specialist expertise and knowledge in working with communities from Arabic speaking backgrounds and advocating on their behalf.

 For more information on VASS and its services, view their website here.

-For more information on FCA and CGH, please ring Project Officer and Counsellor Bear Lin at (03) 9650 1293 or visit FCA’s office at Suite 6, Level 4, 20 Collins Street, Melbourne VIC 3000.
+For more information, please ring Project Officer and Counsellor Bear Lin on (03) 9650 1293 or visit FCA’s office at Suite 6, Level 4, 20 Collins Street, Melbourne VIC 3000.